gypsydave5/gypsydave5.github.io/_drafts/the-c-programming-language.md

 _bleaugh_, sounds really hard, sounds hard."
 So I went with 'sounds hard' - and I'm really glad I did.

+I thought I'd try and capture my process of learning C from a Ruby/JavaScript background as it might be useful to other developers in a similar position
+- people with no CS background but who do know how to program.
+I'll be approaching this in a series of posts, most of which will be following [a presentation I gave on C][presentation].[^1]

 ## Why C is Great

 When I learn a programming language, I find it illuminates features across all